-Ivy Education delivered their Autumn Term tuition training this week which focused on English, Maths and Reasoning and preparing children for School Entrance exams This article explores the value of training for tutors and what that means to a parent or child looking for tuition.
+Ivy Education delivered their Autumn Term tuition training which focused on English, Maths, Reasoning and preparing children for School Entrance exams.
+This article explores the value of training for tutors and what that means to a parent or child looking for tuition.

 Preparing tutees for school entrance exams

 Tuition, like teaching and coaching, is a hugely rewarding profession.
 Tutors work with their young clients on a personal basis and understand their academic strength and weaknesses.
 The tutor plays a critical part in instilling confidence in their mentees and guiding them to think independently.
 This is particularly vital for preparing for school entrance and this has brought primary provision onto Ivy Education's training agenda.
 The competition for places at selective schools such as St Paul's and Westminster is high and parents of prospective students need as much expert guidance as possible.

 Ivy Education delivered their bespoke session to selected tutors, harnessing the experience of trusted consultant Lucy Watts and our own experienced Education team.
 Lucy shared her personal insight into the complexities of entry examinations and the level of competition for places.
 Tutors acquire pedagogical experience from their own academic journey and work with previous clients, but more is needed to prepare students for specific exams.
 While tuition is just one piece of the jigsaw to attaining a place at a selective school, having a tutor with skills beyond their knowledge of comprehension or multiplication tables may just lend tutees and their parents more assurance.